enso-org/enso/docs/infrastructure/benchmarks.md

 modify the parameter to the `@Measurement` annotation.

 ### Debugging the benchmarks

+Make sure your IDE listens for JDWP connection at port 5005.
-Currently, the best way to debug the benchmark is to set the `@Fork` annotation to 0, and to run `withDebug` command like this:
+Debug the benchmark by running `withDebug` command like this:
 ```
 withDebug --debugger benchOnly -- <fully qualified benchmark name>
 ```